reactivemarbles/DynamicData/Docs/Filtering.md

 ```
 This way the filter will always be correct.

-I have also applied exactly the same principle for filtering on calculated value and on market data values.
+I have also applied exactly the same principle for filtering on calculated values as well market data values.